The 5 Ways a Personal Loan Can Affect Your Credit Score

 1. How a personal loan affects your payment history.

 Payment history is the single most important part of your credit score, and one late payment can dramatically lower your score.
 Meanwhile, it takes months and years of on-time payments to maintain a sterling payment history and to keep your score afloat.
-If you’re looking to repair your payment history, a personal installment loan (used responsibly) can be a great way to accomplish that.

 2. How it affects your amounts owed.